cs109/2014/pages/syllabus.md

 #### Online Videos

-All lectures and labs will be broadcast live via Adobe Connect, including live video from the classroom, a synchronized view of the projected slides, and a chat window to ask questions and to contact fellow online students.
-In case the Adobe Connect server fails, you can also connect to an alternate live video feed.
-Both features will only work during class time.
-The archived videos of the lectures and labs are available about 24 hours after meeting time from the course homepage.
+All [lectures will be posted online](http://cm.dce.harvard.edu/2015/01/14328/publicationListing.shtml) and should be available 24 hours after meeting time.

 #### Office Hours